tivaliy/mcp-xray/README.md

      - [Component Names documentation](https://gofastmcp.com/integrations/openapi#component-names)
    - The optional `--read-only` flag starts the server in read-only mode, blocking all write operations (POST, PUT, DELETE) for safe, non-destructive access.
      - **Note:** If both `--read-only` and `route_maps` are set in the config file, `route_maps` takes precedence and customizes the allowed/disallowed methods.
-   - Use `uvx` with `--from` flag and appropriate github link as a reference with the commit hash or branch name, since no PyPI package is available yet.
    - The Xray personal access token will be prompted interactively and not stored in plain text.

 ## OpenAPI Schema: Source, Limitations, and Maintenance